 - Reflect on your current obstacles.
 Why haven’t you already made this change?
 How is the status quo working for you?
-2020 is a new year, but there’s no “new you.”
+2022 will be a new year, but there’s no “new you.”
 Respect your past choices and the reasons you made them, but choose differently now.

 - Make it as easy as possible to succeed.
 Surround yourself with the people, tools, and environment that will help you ride the New Year’s wave into a big success.